cilacal/Overview/README.md

 Of course, the implementation of these advanced algorithms cannot be published on my private profile.

-Please note, that besides the implementation of the algorithms, described in the above mentioned part of the documentation, the documentation itself was written by me.
+Please note, that besides the implementation (mainly in Python) of the algorithms, described in the above mentioned part of the documentation, the documentation itself was written by me.

 #### Disclaimer